Umar Farooq Zahoor

-Umar Farooq Zahoor (عمر فاروق ظہور; born 1975) is a Norwegian-born Pakistani businessman, crime boss, and convicted felon.
+Umar Farooq Zahoor (عمر فاروق ظہور; born October 26, 1975) is a Norwegian-born Pakistani businessman, crime boss, and convicted felon.
 Since 2010, he is a fugitive sought in Norway for financial crimes.
 Previously, he was wanted by Interpol for similar crimes.
 His family has been described as one of the largest mafia families of Norway.

-Zahoor was previously affiliated with Ameri Group, where he served as the chief executive officer (CEO) until August 2015.
+Zahoor was previously affiliated with Ameri Group, where he was CEO until August 2015.

+In 2026, he was reported to be based in Dubai and to describe himself on social media as a businessman, market investor, and entrepreneur.

 Early life

-Umar Farooq Zahoor was born in 1975 in Norway to Pakistani parents who were originally from Sialkot.
-In the 2014 book by Hans Petter Aass and Rolf J. Widerøe titled The Coup: On the Inside of Norway's Most Powerful Mafia Family, the Zahoor family is described as one of the largest crime family of Norway.
-He initially studied in Norway before moving to the Middle East.
+Umar Farooq Zahoor was born on 26 October, 1975 in Oslo, Norway to Pakistani parents who were originally from Sialkot.
+He grew up and initially studied in Oslo before moving to the Middle East.

 Career

+He started his own travel agency at the age of 18 and has done business in Switzerland, Mexico, Dubai and Egypt, among other places.
+In the 2014 book by Hans Petter Aass and Rolf J. Widerøe titled The Coup: On the Inside of Norway's Most Powerful Mafia Family, the Zahoor family is described as one of the largest crime families of Norway.

 In 2000, Zahoor embezzled tickets worth over 15 million NOK through his own travel agency.

+Zahoor has also faced scrutiny in Switzerland over allegations related to dubious business activities.
 In 2003, Zahoor founded a fake bank named, Banque Internationale Ltd. in Switzerland with Shaun Gregory Morgan who was from New Zealand.
 Morgan was sentenced to three and a half years in prison in 2006, but in 2009, he received a sentence of five years after several victims came forward.
 Umar Zahoor was wanted by Interpol for a number of charges, including defrauding 27 people of NOK 120 million through the fake bank in Switzerland.
 In the same year, Zahoor was sentenced in the Oslo district court to one year in prison for gross embezzlement.

 In 2004, Zahoor was arrested in Pakistan and, according to him, tortured by the Pakistani police.
-The arrest was based on a report staged by Imtiaz Ahmed Sheikh, a Turkish businessman and politician who was indicted the following year for extensive corruption.
+The arrest was based on a complaint by Imtiaz Ahmed Sheikh, a Turkish businessman and politician who was himself indicted the following year for extensive corruption.